tobratland/apexlegendsrecoiltrainer/README.md

 ## Production History
 ### 0.2.1 - 22.04.2019
-Changed the way bullets work completely from beeing meshes fired to obstacles
+Changed the way bullets work completely from beeing meshes fired to obstacles Added mouse sensitivity slider and the code for controlling it.
 ### 0.2.0 - 19.04.2019
 refactored code, added basic menu, added playercollision
 ### 0.1.0